pmhsfelix/course-docker/README.md

 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
 ```

-Create a folder (e.g. src/example-0) and add the following folders to it.
+Create a folder (e.g. `src/example-0`) and add the following files to it.

 `script.sh` is a bash script with commands to show characteristics of the container environment.